edgeofsanity76/LeetU/README.md

 I will be adding to this project as and when I feel like it.

-If you want to talk to me, please contact me on Discord on Duster76#3746
+If you want to talk to me, please contact me on

+Discord on edgeofsanity76#3746
+Twitter @edgeofsanity76

 Thanks